 - Launching Reader in XP-compatible mode on Vista and Win7.

-- Launching Reader by right clicking AcroRd32.exe and choosing Run As.
+- On XP and 10.x only, launching Reader by right clicking AcroRd32.exe and choosing Run As.

 - Using PKCS#11 smart cards in signature workflows.
 Some cards can work in the presence of custom protected mode policies.
 For a workaround, see P 11 smart card workaround.